conan-io/docs/tutorial/consuming_packages/getting_started/different_configurations.rst

-So far, we have built a simple CMake project that depended on the **zlib** library and learned about ``tool_requires``, a special type or requirements to use build tools.
+So far, we have built a simple CMake project that depended on the **zlib** library and learned about ``tool_requires``, a special type or requirements for build tools like CMake.
 In both cases we did not specify anywhere that we wanted to build the application in *Release* or *Debug* mode, or if we wanted to link against *static* or *shared* libraries.
 That is because Conan, if not instructed otherwise will use a default configuration declared in the 'default profile'.
 This default profile was created in the first example when we run the ``conan profile`` command.
 Conan stores this file in the **/profiles** folder, located in the Conan user home.
 You can check the contents of your default profile:

 Run the ``conan config`` command and get the location of the Conan user home, then show the contents of the default profile: